modusintegration/fintech-devcon-demo-react-vite/README.md

 ## Sample "Fintech App" UI that calls ORCA for connection to Cores
 The code is in this repo in SSO branch

+## Deployment configuration
+- GitOps Repo (dev branch): https://github.com/modusintegration/demobank-gitops/tree/dev

 ### Run local with docker
 make build
 make run
 open browser and navigate to http://localhost:80

-## Deployment configuration
-- GitOps Repo (dev branch): https://github.com/modusintegration/demobank-gitops/tree/dev

 ### Run App (hosting in PortX cluster)
 https://fintech-devcon-demo-react-vite.dev.pre.demobank.tenants.portx.io/

-### Chalenge - pitch your startup idea and get others to invest using the app!
+### Challenge - pitch your startup idea and get others to invest using the app!